Chart Color Schemes

 Ingham is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-Ingham's dwelling structure, as per the latest Census, consisted of 86.5% houses and 13.6% other dwellings.
+Ingham's dwelling structure, as per the latest Census, consisted of 86.5% houses and 13.6% other dwellings (semi-detached, apartments, 'other' dwellings).
 In comparison, Non-Metro Qld had 89.5% houses and 10.5% other dwellings.
-Home ownership in Ingham was 45.5%, with mortgaged dwellings at 19.8% and rented ones at 34.6%.
-The median monthly mortgage repayment in the area was $1,083, while the median weekly rent figure was $210.
-Nationally, Ingham's mortgage repayments were significantly lower than the Australian average of $1,863, with rents substantially below the national figure of $375.
+Home ownership in Ingham was at 45.5%, with mortgaged dwellings at 19.8% and rented ones at 34.6%.
+The median monthly mortgage repayment in the area was $1,083, compared to Non-Metro Qld's average of $1,213.
+The median weekly rent figure for Ingham was $210, while nationally it stood at $375.

 Frequently Asked Questions - Housing